 Overseas business is important as it allows BREEDPLAN overheads to be spread over more herds.
 It also assists international evaluations and the exchange of genetics.
 The use of BREEDPLAN overseas is very significant, particularly in New Zealand and North America.
 This is for both individual herds and particularly Breed Associations.
-BREEDPLAN now conducts Trans-Tasman analyses for ten breeds (See Table 6b-3) and Murray Grey also include complete UK, US and Canadian Society data bases in their analysis.
+BREEDPLAN now conducts Trans-Tasman analyses for ten breeds (See Table 3) and Murray Grey also include complete UK, US and Canadian Society data bases in their analysis.
 Devon include US data with their Aust/NZ analysis, and several other Breeds are in various stages of planning international BREEDPLAN evaluations with their overseas counterparts.
-Hereford/Poll These include Shorthorn, Hereford and Belmont Red/Bonsmara.
+These include Shorthorn, Hereford/Poll Hereford and Belmont Red/Bonsmara.
 The US Salers, Shorthorn and South Devon analyses have been conducted by BREEDPLAN for several years.
-In major developments in 2001, the North American Hereford analysis was conducted by BREEDPLAN, and analyses for the South African Simmental, Brahman and Simbrah breeds.
-Business is steadily building in Argentina with 17 Angus and two Poll Hereford herds currently enrolled.
+In a major developments in 2001, the North American Hereford analysis was conducted by BREEDPLAN, and analyses for the South African Simmental, Brahman and Simbrah breeds.
+Business is steadily building in Argentina with 15 Angus and two Poll Hereford herds currently enrolled.
 Most of the Argentine Angus herds are linked, and combine for a group analysis.
-Individual herds are enrolled in Brazil, Thailand, Mexico, Canada, Namibia and the Philippines.
-The Canadian Angus and US Braunvieh pedigree systems are also run by BREEDPLAN.
-Currently there is significant interest in the UK.
+Individual herds are enrolled in Brazil, Thailand, Mexico, Canada and the Philippines.
+The, Canadian Angus and US Braunvieh pedigree systems are also run by BREEDPLAN.